kflavin/importer/README.md

 * Loading the RxNorm product data
 * Database backups

 Each gets its own AWS Lambda function.
+See instructions at the end of this document for how to add new lambdas.

 ## Installation and Usage